It is important to understand that attracting private money and complying with SEC regulations go hand in hand. You must know the rules in your state.

 Yes you need to become a mortgage broker.

 What I do is find a new realtor.
-Get a rookie realtor and what I’ve found over the years is when I work with realtors that have been out there and have a lot of experience they don’t show me the houses that I’m interested in.
-Train the new realtor.
-I work with somebody I like because I’m going to be in the car with them for a while.
-I give them my specifications about what I’m looking for; bank owned houses because I want houses that are empty.
-I want to go look at houses every Friday from 1:00 to 4:00 to see how many houses he can get me through.
+What I’ve found over the years is, when I work with realtors who have been out there a while and have a lot of experience, they don’t show me the houses that I’m interested in.
+So get a rookie realtor and train the new realtor.
+I work with somebody I like because I’m going to be spending time with them in the car.
+I give them my specifications about what I’m looking for: bank-owned houses because I want houses that are empty.
+I want to go look at houses every Friday afternoon from 1:00 to 4:00 to see how many houses he can get me through.
 You want the realtor to do the research for you.
 While he is getting the lock box and the door open I’m inspecting the exterior of the property.
-I have a clip board and worksheet and I walk through the property and it takes me about 6 to 10 minutes to walk through a property we walk back out and I can make an offer on that property.
-99% of offers I make the first time get turned down, but the secret is since I’ve done my due diligence, I resubmit that offer every month.
-And what I find is that in month four, five, six, seven whatever – the bank finally gives the house up.
+I walk through the property with a clipboard and worksheet, which takes me about 6-10 minutes – and when I walk out I am ready to make an offer.
+Those first offers get turned down 99% of the time, but the secret is – since I’ve done my due diligence – I re-submit that offer every month.
+In month four, five, six, seven – whatever – the bank finally gives the house up.

 Assuming that you want to get a private loan on this church for a long period of time like 30 years?
-I’d pay low interest of say six or seven percent and amortize it so the loan pays down.
+I’d pay low interest of say 6-7% and amortize it so the loan pays down.

 Yes, I do.
 I now offer my Private Lending Made Easy Systems in a Canadian version.

-I started out with the local real estate investment groups, the REIA’s and those are great places to speak.
-As far as developing a course, what you want to do is put together a manual on your system and then I’d recommend that you hold a free seminar in your area, run some ads in the paper, invite some people, and hold the seminar, but also record the seminar.
+I started out with the local real estate investment groups – the REIA’s – and those are great places to speak.
+As far as developing a course, what you want to do is put together a manual on your system first.
+Then I’d recommend that you hold a free seminar in your area, run some ads in the paper, invite some people and hold the seminar – but also record the seminar.
 What you’re doing is recording your system by going through your manual.
 This will create your product that you can market.